JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 There are different levels of obscurity that a given area can have, ranging from light to heavy.

-#### Unobscured

-An area is considered unobscured if it does not impede a character's vision.
-In such areas, characters roll normal Perception checks that rely on sight.

-#### Lightly Obscured

-An area is considered lightly obscured if it has dim light, patchy fog, or moderate foliage.
-In such areas, creatures face a Disadvantage to Perception checks that rely on sight.

-#### Heavily Obscured

-An area is heavily obscured when it has darkness, opaque fog, or dense foliage.
-In these areas, vision is entirely blocked.
-Any creature trying to see something in a heavily obscured area is effectively blinded.

 ### Light

 The illumination of an environment is categorized into three types: bright light, dim light, and darkness.